kimanthijona/kimanthijona/README.md

-👋 Hi there, I'm Jonathan Kimanthi!
+👋 Hi there, Jona !

-🚀 AI Enthusiast | Data Scientist | Financial Inclusion Advocate 🌟 Passionate about using Python 🐍 and Data Science 📊 to create AI-powered solutions that transform lives and expand opportunities for the unbanked and underserved populations in Africa and beyond.
+I’m an AI enthusiast, a data scientist, and someone who’s genuinely passionate about using tech to create opportunities.
+I enjoy working with Python 🐍 and data science 📊 to build AI solutions that make a difference—especially for underserved communities in Africa and beyond, helping them access financial tools and possibilities.

-**💡 **What I'm Working On:****
+**💡 Stuff I’m Fired Up About:****
-🏦 Credit Scoring Models: Building innovative solutions to expand access to credit.
+🏦 Credit Scoring Models: I’m working on ways to make credit less of a “nope” and more of a “yes” for people who deserve it.
-📊 Data Analytics Products: Crafting tools to visualize and report key metrics for impactful decision-making.
+📊 Data Analytics Goodies: Building tools that turn messy numbers into clear, “aha!” moments for big decisions.
-🤖 AI Solutions: Harnessing artificial intelligence to tackle challenges in financial inclusion.
+🤖 AI Awesomeness: Using artificial intelligence to tackle tricky problems in financial inclusion—because why not?

 **🚜 **Recent Projects:****